Chinese Medicine Self Care for Immunity, Stress and Digestion

 We need a healthy diet and a supportive lifestyle but good digestion also includes a balanced nervous system.
 When we commit to managing stress and eating proper food, we flourish.

 Managing stress is an important health topic in the news right now.
-Excess stress is detrimental to our immune response because stress hormones suppress the immune system.
+Ongoing stress is believed to affect overall well-being, including the body’s natural defense systems.
 Instead, our vital reserves go towards survival.
 Right now it feels like most of us are overstimulated and this keeps us in the “fight or flight” state.

 In this sympathetic nervous system reaction we can’t heal.
 This is one of the reasons I became an Acupuncturist as we are able to stimulate the parasympathetic nervous system in treatments.
 Right now in the USA Acupuncturists are being advised to close their clinics.
 SO we need to take action steps now to create balance and it’s possible without acupuncture.